sweattep/modern_quotes/README.md

 >the most class conscious of the race

+>Slavery was not born of racism, rather racism was the consequence of slavery.

 >It must be acknowledged that our worker emerges from the process of production looking different from when he entered it.

 >Formerly the master selected the slave; today the slave selects his master